tompston/time-series-db-benchmark/README.md

 ## Time series database benchmarking

-The following project tries to benchmark the following methods on 3 database instances:
+The following project runs benchmarks for the following databases:

 - mysql
 - mongodb